Leading the Alternative World Order

 You should also review your options and consider trading them on a wider range of factors, as some may offer value even if their coronavirus vaccine fails to pass muster.

-Take AstraZeneca, for example, which is a large scale pharma company that owns a number of blockbuster franchises and boasts robust growth prospects across the board.
+Take AstraZeneca, for example, which is a large-scale pharma company that owns several blockbuster franchises and boasts robust growth prospects across the board.

 Public Reaction